verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-The following fees are not directly sent to a specific participant but are distributed using the normal distribution principle of a [[ref: DTR]].
+The following network fees are not directly sent to a specific participant but are distributed using the normal distribution principle of a [[ref: VPR]].

-Creating an instance of one of the following entities implies paying fees and sending funds to the trust deposit:
+Creating an instance of one of the following entities implies paying network fees and sending funds to the trust deposit:

 - Trust Registries (once)
 - Credential Schema (once)
 - Did Directory (renewable subscription)

-Other operations that just imply paying fees:
+Other operations that just imply paying network fees:

 - Updating governance frameworks of Trust Registries
 - Removing a Did from the Did Directory